Residents in Ghlin are concerned about a battery recycling plant project due to a significant amount of lead released into the atmosphere annually.

 Envirolead has been granted a permit by the Walloon region for a battery and lead recycling plant in Ghlin, at a cost of €30 million.
 However, farmers and local residents have objected to the project and have lodged a complaint with the Council of State to cancel it.
 The planned site will cover 20,000 m² and handle 150,000 tonnes of batteries and lead waste from across Europe.
 This has raised concerns among residents due to potential heavy metal emissions, such as one ton of lead and 170 kg of cadmium, arsenic, and other metals into the atmosphere each year.
 Envirolead has stressed the compliance of the plant with strict standards, assuring locals that the recycling plant is necessary to produce lead products.
 The decision of the Council of State is expected to be announced within the next few weeks.

-A battery and lead recycling plant could well be set up in Ghlin, for a budget of 30 million euros.
+A battery and lead recycling plant might well be set up in Ghlin, for a budget of 30 million euros.
 The Walloon region has granted the permit to Envirolead, the company in charge of the project, but this does not convince local residents.
 Farmers and neighboring residents have seized the Council of State to cancel the project.

 20,000 m2 for 150,000 tonnes of batteries and lead waste from Europe.
 Less than 3 km away, a recent residential area where Gérald lives.
 Heavy metals worry him: “There will be emissions of this type, such as one ton of lead in the atmosphere per year, 170 kg of cadmium, arsenic and many other heavy metals.
 We don’t want it here.“, explains the local resident.